 Bryan Atkinson.
-P.Geol., is the qualified person as defined by National Instrument 43-101 with respect to the technical disclosures in this MD&A.
+P.Geol., is the qualified person as defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects with respect to the technical disclosures in this MD&A.

 MINERAL PROPERTY INTERESTS

 A summary of the Company's mineral property interests is as follows: